DevTechSolutions/DevTechSolutions/README.md

 # DevTech Solutions

-- 👋 Hi, I’m Cody DeVecht aka @DevTechSolutions
+- 👋 Hi, I’m Cody DeVecht aka @DevTechSolutions aka Captain Computer.
+I know, I might be having a bit of an identity crisis.
 - 👀 I’m interested in PowerShell & Python, but mostly use PowerShell because its what I know best.
 - 🌱 I’m currently improving my PowerShell.
 Learning new things everyday which help me personally and professionally.
 - 💞️ I’m looking to collaborate on PowerShell Automation and Python Scripting.